dankarran/isleofman-opendata/README.md

 ## Fixing issues

-1. Copy row from `data/outputs/gov.im/land-transactions/issue-rows.csv` and paste into `data/source/gov.im/land-transactions/corrections/rows.csv` then update any fields necessary.
+To fix issues in land transactions, copy row from `data/outputs/gov.im/land-transactions/issue-rows.csv` and paste into `data/source/gov.im/land-transactions/corrections/rows.csv` then update any fields necessary.

 ## Other resources